tanihito/jquery-rails/README.md

 Many thanks are due to all of [the jquery-rails contributors](https://github.com/rails/jquery-rails/graphs/contributors).
 Special thanks to [JangoSteve](http://github.com/JangoSteve) for tirelessly answering questions and accepting patches, and the [Rails Core Team](https://github.com/organizations/rails/teams/617) for making jquery-rails an official part of Rails 3.1.

-Copyright [André Arko](http://arko.net), released under the MIT License.
+Copyright [Andre Arko](http://arko.net), released under the MIT License.